 Interest rate risk arises from the possibility that changes in interest rates will affect the value of investments held by the Foundation.
-To manage these risks, the Foundation has an investment policy that focuses on guaranteed investment certificates and high interest savings accounts, thus limiting exposure to interest rate risk.
+To manage these risks, the Foundation has an investment policy that focuses on guaranteed investment certificates, thus limiting exposure to interest rate risk.